 Sperm Morphology: Beyond Shapes of Sperm Heads and Tails

 We process seminal samples as biopsy material using methods that facilitate critical evaluation of sperm as well as any other cells from the reproductive tract that might be present in disease conditions.
 These methods utilize light and transmission electron microscopic techniques, which make it possible to identify and characterize subtle lesions that cannot be detected otherwise.
-Examples include sperm defects associated with plasma membrane and acrosome (Figure 1), chromatin condensation and nuclear integrity (Figure 2); autoimmune conditions resulting in agglutination or aggregation of sperm (Figure 3); degenerative conditions in testes resulting in shedding of immature germ cells and somatic cells or impaired spermiogenesis (Figure 4 and Figure 5); and inflammatory or infectious conditions in the reproductive tract -- excurrent ducts and accessory sex glands (Figure 6, Figures 7 and 8).
+Examples include sperm defects associated with plasma membrane and acrosome (Figure 1), chromatin condensation and nuclear integrity (Figure 2); autoimmune conditions resulting in agglutination or aggregation of sperm (Figure 3); degenerative conditions in testes resulting in shedding of immature germ cells and somatic cells (Figure 4) or impaired spermiogenesis (Figure 5); and inflammatory (Figure 6) or infectious (Figures 7 and 8) conditions in the reproductive tract -- excurrent ducts and accessory sex glands.
 The latter situations ultimately lead to manifestations such as premature acrosome reaction (Figure 1) rendering sperm non-functional.

 Veeramachaneni DNR.
 2012.
 Ultrastructural evaluation of semen to assess effects of exposure to toxicants.
 Toxicol Pathol 40:382-390.